fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Deep Compression: Compressing Deep Neural Networks with pruning, trained quantization and Huffman coding.md

 four output units.
 There are 4x4 = 16 weights originally but there are only 4 shared weights: similar weights are grouped together to share the same value.
 ![Attribution preservation](../images/weight_sharing.png)
-* The results are quite convincing across all compression methods and also improve accuracy values.
-This method might become standard when compressing neural networks in safety-critical scenarios (see below, the rightmost column is the one trained with attribution preservation, the three to the left of it are standard pruning outputs).

 * In the end, the authors leave a great section on *SPEEDUP AND ENERGY EFFICIENCY*, which I recommend readers to read themselves, it's enlightening.